 Repeat the above for the treble side, remembering to make notes of measurements when you like the tone you’re getting.

-Step 3 – Test The Results
+Step 3 – Test the Results

-When you’re satisfied with your bridge pickup, it will be time to move on to the.
+When you’re satisfied with your bridge pickup, it will be time to move on to the neck pickup.
 Before jumping into any adjustments, you should try to find out whether you have a matched pair of pickups, or whether your pickups have different outputs.
 In some cases, pickups will be identical in both positions, but the neck will be set further from the strings than the bridge pickup to reduce output.
-Alternatively, if your guitar is equipped with a lower output neck pickup, chances are that the recommended height is the same as the bridge, and the output is handled entirely by the pickup winding.
+Alternatively, if your guitar is equipped with a lower output neck pickup, chances are the recommended height is the same as the bridge, and the output is handled entirely by the pickup winding.

 If you’re not sure if there’s any difference between your pickups, take the final measurements from your bridge pickup and set the neck to an identical height.
 If you find that the output is too similar, slightly lower the neck pickup to mellow out the sound.